 Eventually I quit jamming the song on repeat, but I had done it enough times that Youtube pushed this video by Matt McGuire at me as soon as he uploaded it.

 Twas none other than a drum cover of Purple Lamborghini, my favorite aspect of the song!
+As much as I like the vocals and all the other EDM aspects, the beat makes the entire track.

 You have to admit, that's hype.
 It was for the Suicide Squad soundtrack, some DC Comics movie that came out recently.

 Shout out to Matt McGuire, one of the few dudes I've seen really parallel the greats like Neil Peart.
+I think the man has great things ahead of him if he doesn't already.
+Our kids will be talking about him and whatever band he starts or joins for decades to come.